eltreum0/eltruism/README.md

 Dynamically show a glowing spellsteal on nameplates when the enemy has spellstealable buffs and you are playing a mage\
 \
 >Unitframes:
-Dark Mode and Light Mode, with Light mode featuring class textures\
+Dark Mode, featuring fully customizable background texture and alpha\
-Automatically use class based textures\
+Light Mode, featuring class based textures\
+Gradient Mode, replacing the textures and colors with custom class based gradients and compatible with Dark and Light mode\
+Gradient Player Castbar and custom texture option\
 Automatically hide Unitframes and/or Arena frames when in PvP, allowing more compatibility when using addons for PvP\
 Dynamically show enemy player buffs in PvP, hide in PvE\
 \